FerLeiva/VuePorts/README.md

 # CargoFive-Ports (English)
 Single page Web API using JavaScript, Vue.js and Express.js

-To run the application, you must first clone the repository in a Node.js console via
+To run the application, you must first clone the repository in a Node.js console via:

     git clone